csinva/csinva.github.io/_research_ovws/ovw_dl_theory.md

 - composition allows an approximation of a function through level sets (split it up and approximate on these sets) - Zuowei Shen ([talk](http://www.ipam.ucla.edu/programs/workshops/workshop-iii-geometry-of-big-data/?tab=schedule), [slides](../../../drive/papers/dl_theory/shen_19_composition_dl_slides.pdf))
   - composition operation allows an approximation of a function f through level sets of f --
   - one divides up the range of f into equal intervals and approximate the functions on these sets
-  - this makes a lot sense and might really explain why composition is so effective --
   - [nonlinear approximation via compositions](https://arxiv.org/pdf/1902.10170.pdf) (shen 2019)
 - how do the weights in each layer help this approximation to be more effective?
   - here are some thoughts -- If other layers are like the first layer, the weights "whiten" or make the inputs more independent or random projections -- that is basically finding PC directions for low-rank inputs.